 - Decreased range of motion

 Activities and movements that cause shoulder tendonitis include throwing sports, swimming, weightlifting, and overhead lifting (manual labor).
 The cause of shoulder tendonitis is very important for treatment.
-Orthopaedic Institute of Central Jersey (OIOCJ) specialists perform a medical history review to determine the exact cause of shoulder tendonitis.
+Orthopaedic Institute of Central Jersey (OICJ) specialists perform a medical history review to determine the exact cause of shoulder tendonitis.
 A physical examination is performed to check for symptoms and if needed medical imaging studies (X-rays and MRIs) are ordered to rule out the possibility of a tendon tear.

 How is Shoulder Tendonitis Treated?